 This pop up tent sports many similar features of some of the sun and bug shelter tents we’ve reviewed.
 But where it excels in class is the height of the tent.

-This pop up tent has a bit more height (42”) than many others which makes it feel a bit more relaxing and a bit less cramped.
+This pop up tent has significantly more height (78”) than many others which makes it feel a bit more relaxing and a bit less cramped.

 While the durable and lightweight polyester fabric isn’t waterproof, it will keep off light showers.
 Like other tents in the category, it comes with 4 guy lines that support and anchor the tent in winds and weather.